Opendoor Fees: What You'll Really Pay to Sell

 Opendoor makes home sales fast and easy—but it comes at a steep price.
 Between the 5% service fee, repair deductions, and discounted offer, you could walk away with tens of thousands less than your home is worth.

 If you're in a rush and willing to pay for the convenience, Opendoor might make sense.
-But if you want to keep more of your equity, compare offers.
-A low-commission agent or a competitive cash home buyer could net you far more, without the surprise fees.
+But if you want to keep more of your equity, compare your options.
+A low-commission brokerage or a competitive cash home buyer could net you more, without the surprise fees.

 FAQ